SESHASHAYANAN/WEB3/README.md

 # AI AND DISTRIBUTED COMPUTING WEB3 CRYPTOCURRENCY APPLICATION
 # Demo Youtube Link:- https://youtu.be/fwL_St-bKnE

  A decentralized AI model training platform leverages blockchain and distributed computing to create a peer-to-peer network where participants can contribute their GPU resources to train AI models.
-This system operates all by :
+This system operates all by:

 1. Model Selection: Users choose from available open-source AI models(like GPT variants or BERT) as their base architecture.